newdexterity/Open-Biomanual-Manipulation-System/Software/README.md

 ## Setting Up ODrive Controllers
 Please make sure to go through [getting started](https://docs.odriverobotics.com/v/0.5.6/getting-started.html) page for setting up and tuning the ODrive motors
+A set of basic initial settings is avaliable for the ODrives

 ### Setting commands and motor numbering

 ## System Networking

+You will need some ethernet cables, a router, a computer (our case was the NUC7), and a RPi4.

 ### Main Computer (with moah_ws)

 ```